The second document continues the first one, further discussing concepts in JavaScript programming

 Simply input number and check if its even or not, google how to check even number in JavaScript.
 Your googling skills need to be tested too.

-, and put some string in it.
+Make a variable password, and put some string in it.
 Next, input a password from the user, and respond with whether the password was correct or not.

 Make one round of a rock paper scissors game.
 Input the user's choice and store it in a variable (this is where you cheat ;) ).
 Then respond against the user's input, so that you can never lose.
 E.g. if the user inputs Rock, then respond with a scissors.
 Show the user's choice with your response (like "You chose: Rock.
 I chose: Paper.
 You lose.")